 Instead of registering their businesses with their home addresses or securing permanent office space, many small businesses are electing to use a virtual office address for their LLC.
+Going with a virtual company registration can be very beneficial for you and your business.
 In most cases, virtual offices come with a street address, on-duty reception, mail forwarding, and other business services.
-When assessing virtual office options, small business owners should do the following:
+When assessing virtual office options, small business owners should look at the following:

 1. Legitimacy and longevity of business.

 Verify that the virtual office provider has been in business for five-plus years (not a fly-by-night provider) and has documented reviews from customers.